 The body of the Allard’s clownfish is predominantly black with two white horizontal bands, the thicker one just behind the eye and a narrower white band with a bluish tint across the midsection of the body.
 The point of the nose and mouth are white and the lower mouth is yellow, below the mouth the yellow extends back down the body to the anal fin.
 The caudal fin in Tanzania is white and the dorsal, anal and pelvic fins are yellow.
 They grow up to 15 cm in length and the female is larger.

 The Allard’s Clown Fish is only found only on the East Coast of Africa from Kenya to Sodwana Bay in South Africa .
 Some reports place them as far South as Durban but with many years of diving experience in the area north and south of Durban I have never seen one, let alone an anemone large enough for them.
 Sordwana Bay is probably the southern most point of their range.
+It is also possible their range extends into Somalia.

 In Tanzanian waters they are commonly seen in Bubble Anemones Entacmaea quadricolor and the Carpet Anemones Stichodactyla Martensi.
 Seldom are they seen in the Magnificent anenome Heteractis Magnifica.